Alexander II of Russia: First marriage

-Alexander particularly placed hope in his eldest son, Tsarevich Nicholas.
+Alexander particularly placed hope in his eldest son, Tsesarevich Nicholas.
 In 1864, Alexander II found Nicholas a bride, Princess Dagmar of Denmark, second daughter of King Christian IX of Denmark and younger sister to Alexandra, Princess of Wales and King George I of Greece.
 In 1865, Nicholas died of cerebrospinal meningitis.
 Alexander was devastated by Nicholas' death, and his nephew Grand Duke Alexander Mikhailovich of Russia reflected that "his shoulders were bent, and he walked so slowly that we all felt as though his loss had robbed him of all his strength."

-Alexander's second son, Grand Duke Alexander became tsarevich and married the late Tsarevich Nicholas's fiancée.
+Alexander's second son, Grand Duke Alexander became heir and married his late brother's fiancée.
 The couple married in November 1866, with Dagmar converting to Orthodoxy and taking the name Maria Feodorovna.

 Alexander grew estranged from his second son, Grand Duke Alexander.

 Alexander's favorite child was his daughter, Grand Duchess Marie Alexandrovna.
 He reflected that his daughter had "never caused us anything but joy.
 We lost our eldest girl and we had so ardently wished for another – her birth was a joy and a delight, not to be described, and her whole life has been a continuation."
 In 1873, a quarrel broke out between the courts of Queen Victoria and Alexander II, when Victoria's second son, Prince Alfred, made it known that he wished to marry the Grand Duchess.
 The tsar objected to the queen's request to have his daughter come to England in order to meet her, and after the January 1874 wedding in St. Petersburg, the tsar insisted that his daughter be granted precedence over the Princess of Wales, which the queen rebuffed.
 Later that year, after attending the engagement ceremonies of his second surviving son, Vladimir, to Marie of Mecklenburg-Schwerin in Berlin, Alexander II, with his third son, Alexei, accompanying him, made a visit to England.
 While not a state visit, but simply a trip to see his daughter, he nevertheless partook in receptions at Buckingham Palace and Marlborough House, inspected the artillery at the Royal Arsenal in Woolwich, reviewed troops at Aldershot and met both Prime Minister Benjamin Disraeli and the leader of the opposition, William Gladstone.
 Disraeli observed of the tsar that "his mien and manners are gracious and graceful, but the expression of his countenance, which I could now very closely examine, is sad.
 Whether it is satiety, or the loneliness of despotism, or fear of a violent death, I know not, but it was a visage of, I should think, habitual mournfulness."